-- a.
-Hurontario Street and Provincial Highway 401; - b.
-Hurontario Street and Provincial Highway 407; - c.
-Mavis Road and Provincial Highway 401; - d.
-Centreview Drive and Provincial Highway 403; - e.
-Provincial Highway 401 E/B off-ramp (west of Etobicoke Creek); - f. widening of Provincial Highway 401 from its interchange with Provincial Highway 410 to the western limit of Mississauga; - g. widening of Provincial Highway 410 from its interchange with Provincial Highway 401 to the northern limit of Mississauga; - h. completion of a partial interchange at Courtneypark Drive and Provincial Highway 410, to provide access to and from the north; - i. construction of a partial interchange at Provincial Highway 401 in the vicinity of the Etobicoke Creek, to service the area to the north; and - j. improvements to the Dixie Road and Queen Elizabeth Way interchange.
+- e.
+Provincial Highway 401 E/B off-ramp (west of Etobicoke Creek); - f.
+Widening of Provincial Highway 401 from its interchange with Provincial Highway 410 to the western limit of Mississauga; - g.
+Widening of Provincial Highway 410 from its interchange with Provincial Highway 401 to the northern limit of Mississauga; - h.
+Completion of a partial interchange at Courtneypark Drive and Provincial Highway 410, to provide access to and from the north; - Construction of a partial interchange at Provincial Highway 401 in the vicinity of the Etobicoke Creek, to service the area to the north; and - j.
+Improvements to the Dixie Road-Queen Elizabeth Way interchange.